Dragod/pfcode-installer/readme.md

 There is 100+ packages to choose from.

-The app leverage the package manager chocolatey to find and install packages.
+The app leverage the package manager chocolatey to find and install applications.

 There is a standalone ```.exe``` if you trust the code behind it, if you don't you need to build it for yourself, as most antivirus will throw a red flag as a virus.